makolath/NLP.HU/README.md

 All the results below are using pre-trained word2vec model
 #### Google's word2vec
+This word embedding model was pre-trained on the Google News dataset, about 100B words.

+The model contains 3M unique words, each with a 300 degrees vector

+The model is available [here](https://code.google.com/archive/p/word2vec/)
 ##### Results
 ###### In-Domain (data from r/europe)
 | Country | Is Native | Language Family | Native Language |